Jimmy Wang Yu: Personal life

 Wang later remarried in 1978 to air hostess Wang Kaizhen.
-This marriage too proved to be a stormy relationship, and Wang Kaizhen filed for divorce.
-Possibly out of frustration, Wang Kaizhen started an affair with a young businessman Zhang Zhao (張昭).
-Having gotten wind of it, Wang, accompanied by reporters and the police, surprised the couple at their lodging and publicly exposed his wife.
+This marriage was also tumultuous, with Wang Kaizhen ultimately filing for divorce and starting an affair with young businessman Zhang Zhao (張昭).
+After learning of it, Wang, accompanied by reporters and the police, surprised the couple at their lodging and publicly exposed his wife.
 After public humiliation was heaped on the couple, Wang divorced his second wife in 1997.

 Wang's involvement in public brawls also made headlines from time to time.

 Health issues and death

-In 2011 Wang suffered a stroke which caused him to lose much of his strength in the left side of his body.
+In 2011, Wang suffered a stroke which caused him to lose much of his strength in the left side of his body.
 However, he worked vigorously in physical therapy, even exceeding the doctor's recommended pace.
-He would reportedly lift his arm 1000 times a day instead of 200, and walk three times the suggested distance.
-As a result of his efforts he regained most of his ability to walk and talk, and he could lift his left arm, though he could no longer use its full strength.
-Since then he tried to live as normal a life as possible, and has even returned to film work.
-He admitted to even driving to his physical therapy session with the use of only one arm, but explained that his daughter put a stop to that when she found out and hired a driver for him.
+He would reportedly lift his arm 1000 times a day instead of 200 and walk three times the suggested distance.
+As a result of his efforts, he regained most of his ability to walk and talk, and he could lift his left arm, though he could no longer use its full strength.

+Since his recovery, Wang tried to live as normal a life as possible and had even returned to film work.
+In an interview, he admitted to even driving to his physical therapy session with the use of only one arm but explained that his daughter put a stop to it when she found out, and that she had hired a driver for him.

-Wang died on April 5, 2022 in Cheng Hsin Hospital, Beitou District, Taipei at the age of 79.
+Wang died on April 5, 2022, in Cheng Hsin Hospital, Beitou District, Taipei, at the age of 79.